SitecorePowerShell/Book/modules.md

 Sitecore PowerShell Extensions provides a way to organize your scripts into *modules*.

 Some benefits to using modules:
-* You can enable or disable the module as needed.
+* The integration points contained within each module can be enabled or disabled globally.
 For this to take full affect the integration should be rebuilt in the ISE.
 * .
 * Adam's [post][1] on the module design goes in-depth to why we proposed this architectural change.